albert-decatur/geonames2sqlite/README.md

 ./get_txt_dump.sh
 ```

-2. Then run geonames2sqlite.sh to populate SQLite database with these tables:
+2. Then run geonames2sqlite.sh to populate a new SQLite database with these tables:

 ```bash
 ./geonames2sqlite.sh input/ output/geonames_$(date +%F).sqlite